Painting Plastic Shutters vs. Buying Replacements

 Some vinyl shutters have plastic buttons instead of screws, but the buttons are usually hard to remove.
 If the buttons won't come out, scrape them off, pull out the plastic piece inside with a wrench, and buy a pack of Shutter Lok Fasteners from your home improvement store.
 These fasteners are paintable.

 Window shutters accumulate dirt and mildew, which requires cleaning before painting.
-A power washer, or garden hose, is fine for cleaning them, but if peeling paint exists, a power washer is the best option.
+A power washer or garden hose is fine for cleaning them; if peeling paint exists, a power washer is the best option.
 Vinyl cleans up well with a power washer without becoming damaged like wood can.

 Scrub them with soapy warm water first, using a coarse scrubbing pad.
 No harsh cleaning chemicals are needed, but if mildew exists, you can add a little bleach to the mix to help remove mildew stains.